 An interview Tale Of Tales conducted with me back in 2007 captures some of the zeitgeist of what I thought re: IGF/indies at the time: “I think what we need is more personal games.
 Personal games may not have overarching stories, and may not necessarily have a message, and they may just be mindless and fun!
 But they are what the game creator intended to make, based on his personal vision.”

 Having handed over the Chairman hat (spoiler: there’s no hat) to Brandon Boyer in 2010, and now on to Kelly Wallick in 2016, I’ve stayed abstractly involved in the awards from afar as Chairman Emeritus.
-(I still help oversee GDC as a whole, including the Indie Games Summit, the two-day sister event to IGF that I co-founded in 2007.)
+(I still helped oversee GDC as a whole up to 2020, including the Indie Games Summit, the two-day sister event to IGF that I co-founded in 2007.)

 The ‘Cambrian explosion’ of indies making those ‘personal games’ has meant that IGF is a radically different beast from a decade ago.
 But I still think it’s an effective mirror of the titles that indie devs find the most moving and delightful – whether smashingly commercial or just an evocative, interesting game.